Another Word For PROVIDE

 Verb : (transitive) To arrange, set in proper order.

-Verb : (transitive) To issue a command to.
+Verb : (transitive) To issue a command to; to charge.

 Trending On The Word Mixer